ynput/.github/.github/pull_request_template.md

 ## Changelog Description
-Paragraphs contain detailed information on the changes made to the product or service, providing an in-depth description of the updates and enhancements.
-They can be used to explain the reasoning behind the changes, or to highlight the importance of the new features.
-Paragraphs can often include links to further information or support documentation.
+Brief description of the solution this PR is implementing.
+This should be only a few sentences and it will be publicly visible in the changelog.
+You can highlight importance of the change and add links to further information or supporting documentation

-## Additional info
+## Additional review information
-Paragraphs of text giving context of additional technical information or code examples.
+Detailed information of the changes made to the product or service, providing an in-depth description of the updates and enhancements.
+This can include technical information, code examples, testing notes and anything else needed for the review of the PR.

 ## Testing notes:
 1. start with this step